icytin/openhierarchy1.2_open-eplatform1.0.0/README.md

-Get started with OpenHierarchy and the Open ePlatform
+#Get started with OpenHierarchy and the Open ePlatform

+## Set up the project
 1. Eclipse (Tested with Juno)
 2. Open Perspective SVN Repositories (Window -> Open Perspective -> Other..)
 3. Add this project as reference https://github.com/icytin/openhierarchy1.2_open-eplatform1.0.0